ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ### Compile-Time

-The xfconf library from the XFCE project is the main dependency of this plugin.
+The Xfconf library from the XFCE project is the main dependency of this plugin.
 Usually, this library is called something such as `xfconf` (Arch, Fedora, `xfconf-devel` for compiling), `libxfconf-0` (Debian/Ubuntu, `libxfconf-0-dev` for compmiling) or `xfce4-conf` (FreeBSD) in the package manager.
-As xfconf itself depends on dbus and glib, these are dependencies too but should be installed with the package manager automatically.
+As Xfconf itself depends on dbus and glib, these are dependencies too but should be installed with the package manager automatically.
-This binding requires the Xfce, xfconf versions `4.16` and above.
+This binding requires the Xfce, Xfconf versions `4.16` and above.

 ### Runtime